gregjacobs/Autolinker.js/README.md

 const linkedText = autolinker.link(textToAutoLink);
 ```

-Note: if using the same options to autolink multiple pieces of html/text, it is
+Note: if using the same options to autolink multiple pieces of html/text, it's
 slightly more efficient to create a single Autolinker instance, and run the
 [link()](http://gregjacobs.github.io/Autolinker.js/api/#!/api/Autolinker-method-link)
 method repeatedly (i.e. use the "class" form above).